culvertsoft/mgen/index_g_Advanced_use.md

 ### Defining a data model <a name="defining_a_model">&nbsp;</a>

+The data model in this example is defined in the MGen IDL - MGen can be configured to use other and even combine multiple IDLs, but we consider that an advanced subject.
+MGen IDL files are ordinary xml files and can be defined in any text or xml editor.  or use the MGen Visual Designer.
+Below is an example of how a type definition may look:

 ### Generating source code/classes <a name="using_the_compiler">&nbsp;</a>

 ### Using generated C++ code <a name="using_generated_cpp">&nbsp;</a>